-Bright, colorful tulips are happiness on a stem.
-Perfect for special occasions like Mother’s Day (or just because), these cheerful flowers can easily brighten anyone's mood.
-Check out the Floral department in your local store for fresh-cut tulip arrangements, then follow these buying and caring tips from Global Flower Buyer Kate Kennedy to enjoy them for days ahead.
+Cheerful, colorful tulips are happiness on a stem.
+Perfect for special occasions (like Mother’s Day, hint hint) or just because, these bright florals are certified mood-boosters.
+Check out the Floral department in your local store for fresh-cut tulip arrangements, then follow our buying and care tips from Global Flower Buyer Kate Kennedy to enjoy them at home.

 How to Buy Tulips

-If you’re buying tulips for Mom or someone special in advance, you’ll want to make sure they stay in tip-top condition.
-Use these pointers to buy the best tulips — and keep them beautiful.
+If you’re buying tulips for Mom (or another special someone) in advance, you’ll want to make sure they stay in good condition.
+Follow these pointers to buy the best tulips — and keep them beautiful.

 How to Care for Tulips at Home

 Whether you’ve just received tulips as a gift or you’re displaying them for a special occasion, you’ll want to enjoy their cheer for as long as possible.
 Here are a few tips to maximize the life of your arrangement.

 Place in water: Once your flowers are home, you’ll want to get them into water quickly.

 Trim the stems: Before arranging your tulips, cut the stem ends on a diagonal using sharp kitchen shears.
 This increases the surface area, helping them to more easily absorb water and extend their life.